Flood Warning issued for Clarke, Washington by NWS - NewsBreak

 Flood Warning issued for Clarke, Washington by NWS

-Effective: 2021-09-06 08:31:00 CDT Expires: 2021-09-08 23:30:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-09-05 08:50:00 CDT Expires: 2021-09-09 03:34:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Additional information is available at www.weather.gov.
 The next statement will be issued when updates occur.
-Target Area: Clarke; Washington The Flood Warning is extended for the following rivers in Alabama Tombigbee River Near Leroy affecting Clarke and Washington Counties.
+Target Area: Clarke; Washington The Flood Warning continues for the following rivers in Alabama Tombigbee River Near Leroy affecting Clarke and Washington Counties.
 For the Tombigbee River...including Coffeeville Dam, Leroy...Minor flooding is forecast.
-The Flood Warning is now in effect until late Wednesday evening The Flood Warning continues for the Tombigbee River Near Leroy. * Until late Wednesday evening. * At 8:00 AM CDT Monday the stage was 26.7 feet. * Flood stage is 24.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river levels are expected to be near 26.8 feet through Tuesday morning and then begin a slow fall to below flood stage by early Wednesday evening. * Impact...At 24.0 feet, Flooding of low lying farm and pasturelands begins.
+The Flood Warning is now in effect until early Thursday morning The Flood Warning continues for the Tombigbee River Near Leroy. * Until early Thursday morning. * At 8:00 AM CDT Sunday the stage was 26.7 feet. * Flood stage is 24.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to crest near 26.8 feet today, and remain near these levels through Monday.
+It will then begin a slow fall to below flood stage by early Thursday morning. * Impact...At 24.0 feet, Flooding of low lying farm and pasturelands begins.
 Cattle in low lying areas should be moved to higher ground.alerts.weather.gov

 Comments / 0